gwanhyeong/MemoOnWebsites/README.md

 # MemoOnWebsites
-write/read a memo on websites
+leave a memo on each website easily.

+### Sub domains are treated as separate websites.
+- docs.google.com
+- map.google.com

+### Except for www
+- www.google.com -> google.com